kotulc/mndsite/docs/features/components.md

 # Components

 All UI components live in `components/`.
 They are wired into the site via `theme.config.jsx` and styled in `styles/global.css`.
-No imports are needed inside markdown — components that appear on every page are registered globally in `theme.config.jsx`.
+No imports are needed inside markdown for page-level metadata — components that appear on every page are registered globally in `theme.config.jsx`.

 ## Current components